jnand/cortland-guide/pages/install.md

 5. Select an **Encrypted** variant of the options in the **Format** dropdown.
 ![Disk formatting](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/macos/highsierra/macos-high-sierra-disk-utility-erase-internal-drive.png)

     The following prompt will ask for a password and hint.
-Use the **Level III** passphrase you chose earlier when defining the threat model, skipping the hint.
+Use the **Level III** passphrase you chose earlier, skipping the hint.
 The phrase input should be:

     `"optional user pepper" + "yubikey static token" + "Level III phrase"`

-    This pass phras will only be used during a cold start, your used pepper should something easy to remember and unique per device.
+    This passphrase will only be used during a cold start, your pepper should something easy to remember and unique per device.

     > **Scenario:** *Cold start login*
-    FileVault prompts for passcode.
-User enters *optional pepper*, presses yubikey and enters *static token*, then enters *Level III* pass phrase.
+    FileVault prompts for password.
+User enters *optional pepper*, presses yubikey and enters *static token*, then enters *Level III* passphrase.

 6. Once the system drive has been formatted, exit Disk Utility and proceed with the OS Installer.

 New mac setup
 --------------

-Proceed through the new mac setup, skipping all steps -- we want to defer network and other setup until after the firewall is in place.
+Proceed through the new mac setup, skipping steps where allowed -- we want to defer network and other setup until after the firewall is in place.

 !> Try to avoid selecting a wireless network, if unavoidable (due to newer activation requirements) connect to a secure local/dummy wifi SSID.

 ![Select wifi](images/select-wifi.png)